crimsonclyde/CrimsonCTRL/README.md

 # CrimsonCTRL

-![alt text](https://universe.crimson.space/wp-content/uploads/2015/02/CrimsonCTRL1-150x150.png "CrimsonCTRL Icon") CrimsonCTRL is my native Android application.
-It includes all features that are also used within the CrimsonSpace but stripped down to the basics and focused on being as easy to use as possible.
-CrimsonCTRL is a native Android Application within a home automation system build upon a Particle Core.
+![alt text](https://universe.crimson.space/wp-content/uploads/2015/02/CrimsonCTRL1-150x150.png "CrimsonCTRL Icon") CrimsonCTRL is a native Android Application within a home automation system build upon a Particle Core.
 Itention was to build a sleek, stripped down, logical user interface to see on a spot all states of sensor, servers and services running in the CrimsonUniverse.
+CrimsonCTRL is build specific for my environment, but the application is OpenSource, see Licence about further information.
+It should be easy to fork it and do some alterations to fit into your world.

 #### Features